-The person in charge outlined his proposed plans for admitting new residents including the supports that will be available during the transition period.
-This included prospective resident's attending for a meal, staying over for one night, meeting the staff and looking around the premises etc.
+The person in charge and regional manager outlined the proposed plans for admitting new residents including the supports that will be available during the transition period.
+It is expected that some residents who are no longer in need of high support will transfer from other centres within the organisation.
+The transition plan included prospective resident's attending for a meal, meeting the staff and choosing their room etc.

-The inspector read the written agreements which will be in place outlining the support, care and welfare of the residents and details of the services to be provided and where appropriate, the fees to be charged.
-An easy read version of this document will also be available if required.
+Written agreements will be in place outlining the support, care and welfare of the residents and details of the services to be provided and where appropriate, the fees to be charged.
+The inspector read a copy and saw that it met the requirements of the Regulations.